 Intramural Research Programs (IRP)

-The Division of Intramural Research Programs (IRP) is the internal research component of NIMH, complementing the Institute’s extramural grant funding program to the research community outside of NIH.
-IRP scientists investigate basic, clinical, and translational aspects of brain function and behavior; conduct state-of-the-art research, through the use of unique NIH resources; and, provide an environment conducive to the training of the next generation of clinical and basic scientists.
+The Division of Intramural Research Programs (IRP) is the internal research component of NIMH, complementing the Institute’s extramural grant funding program.
+IRP scientists investigate basic, translational, and clinical aspects of brain function and behavior, conducting state-of-the-art research through the use of unique NIH resources.
+In addition, DIRP provides an excellent environment for training the next generation of clinical and basic scientists.

-In FY 2013, IRP researchers continued to employ cutting-edge technologies to explore the relationship between genes, brain, and behavior in healthy development and in childhood-onset mental disorders.
-IRP is currently conducting the largest pediatric imaging project of its kind, with over 3,000 brain imaging scans completed at the start of FY 2014.
-In addition, IRP researchers continue to explore novel medications for treatment-resistant depression, including ketamine and other experimental fast-acting antidepressant medications, and to identify biomarkers for predicting how well an individual with depression will respond to such rapid-acting antidepressants.
+In FY 2014, IRP established the Human Brain Collection Core to facilitate research to improve the diagnosis, treatment, and prevention of mental illnesses and their consequences, including suicide, by sharing standardized, high-quality specimens and data with the greater research community.
+IRP researchers continue to examine the relationship between genes, the brain, and behavior both in healthy development and in childhood-onset mental illnesses.
+IRP scientists also perform extensive characterization of patients with rare diseases, including highresolution brain imaging and molecular genetic analyses.
+On the intervention end of the spectrum, IRP researchers explore novel medications for treatment-resistant depression, including ketamine and other experimental fast-acting antidepressant medications, and identify biomarkers for predicting how well an individual with depression will respond to such rapidacting antidepressants.

 Research Management and Support (RMS)